k2-fsa/sherpa/docs/source/streaming_asr/emformer/client.rst

    Please first start the :ref:`emformer_server` before you start the client.

-   Also, we have hard coded the server port to be 6006.
+   Also, we have hard coded the server port to 6006.
 Please either pass ``--port 6006`` when starting the server or change the client `<https://github.com/k2-fsa/sherpa/blob/master/sherpa/bin/pruned_stateless_emformer_rnnt2/web/js/record.js#L7>`_ to use whaterver the port the server is using.